 The Ridgefield Police Department is doing their part to monitor out of state licensed vehicles in our city.
 Have you received a letter from the police department indicating it appears you may need to have a Washington vehicle license on a vehicle you own?

-- The rules are stated in detail here
+- View the rules stated in detail.

-- Definitions of a Washington Resident
+- Read the definitions of a Washington Resident.

 - Where is my closest Department of Licensing Office?